-1. Authorisation of the Financial Statements and Statement of Compliance with UK Adopted International Accounting Standards
+1. Authorisation of the Financial Statements and Statement of Compliance with UK adopted International Accounting Standards

+These are not the statutory accounts of the Group and the Company prepared in accordance with the Companies Act.
 The Group's financial statements for the year ended 31 December 2023 were authorised for issue by the Board of Directors on 23 April 2024 and the balance sheet was signed on the Board's behalf by Mitch Flegg and Martin Copeland.
 Serica Energy plc is a public limited company incorporated and domiciled in England & Wales with its registered office at 48 George Street, London, W1U 7DY.
-The principal activity of the Company and its subsidiaries (together the "Group") is to identify, acquire and subsequently exploit oil and gas reserves.
+The principal activity of the Company and its subsidiaries (together the 'Group') is to identify, acquire and subsequently exploit oil and gas reserves.
 A listing of the Group's companies is contained in note 30 to these Group financial statements.
 Its current activities are located in the United Kingdom.
 The Company's ordinary shares are traded on AIM.